pchlebda/hsbc/README.md

 # Code Challenge Solution
     This is assignment solution for HSBC code challenge.
+The app was developed in java using Spring Boot.

 # Requirements
 * Maven 3.3.3